outlawpractice/payrix-rs/API_INCONSISTENCIES.md

 # Payrix API Inconsistencies

-This document catalogs discrepancies between the Payrix API documentation (OpenAPI 3.1 specification) and the actual API behavior observed during integration testing.
-These findings inform the design choices in this library.
+This document catalogs discrepancies between the Payrix API documentation (OpenAPI 3.1 specification) and actual API behavior observed during integration testing.

 **Official Documentation:** https://docs.worldpay.com/apis/payrix

-**Principle:** Reality wins.
-When integration tests pass but the OpenAPI spec differs, we follow the actual API behavior.
+## Methodology

+**Important:** Our integration tests run against a test instance with limited, sometimes stale data (some records are 2+ years old).
+This affects how we interpret test results:

+1. **OpenAPI spec values are authoritative** - The OpenAPI specification defines the valid enum values.
+We include all spec values even if we didn't observe them in tests.
+Absence of evidence in limited test data is NOT evidence of absence.

+2. **Test observations that differ from spec are suspect** - When we observe values NOT in the OpenAPI spec, this likely indicates:
+   - Bad/legacy test data
+   - Data migration artifacts
+   - Test environment issues

+3. **Trust the spec, not test data** - We do NOT add enum values to our code just because we saw them in tests.
+If deserialization fails on an undocumented value, we handle it gracefully (e.g., with `#[serde(other)]` catch-all variants) but don't treat test observations as authoritative.

+**Principle:** Trust the OpenAPI specification for enum values.
+Document discrepancies but don't modify enums based solely on test observations.

+**Note:** Some enum implementations in this codebase were written before this methodology was established and may include undocumented values.
+These are documented below for historical reference.

 ## Summary

-The Payrix API documentation (OpenAPI spec) sometimes differs from actual API behavior:
-1. **Enum variants:** API often returns undocumented enum values not in OpenAPI
-2. **Field types:** Integer vs float, date formats vary
+The Payrix API sometimes returns data in different formats than the OpenAPI spec documents.
+The **critical issues** are type mismatches that break deserialization:

+1. **String vs integer formats** (CRITICAL) - Fields documented as integers but returned as strings (e.g., `"1"` vs `1`).
+This breaks strict deserializers.
+2. **Integer vs float types** (CRITICAL) - Fields documented as integers but returned as floats (e.g., `3524255.258` vs `3524255`).
+3. **Date format variations** (CRITICAL) - Date fields returning full timestamps vs YYYYMMDD format.
+4. **Null handling** (CRITICAL) - Required fields sometimes returning null.

+Less critical but notable:
-3. **Missing fields:** Many fields in actual API responses aren't documented in OpenAPI
+5. **Missing fields:** Some fields in actual API responses aren't documented in OpenAPI.
-4. **Semantic mismatches:** Same field names with different meanings/values
+6. **Semantic mismatches:** Same field names with different meanings/values in different contexts.
-5. **String vs integer formats:** Some fields use string-encoded integers (e.g., `"1"` vs `1`)

 ---